EducatedCamels/CLI-Bangazon-App/.github/issue_template.md

 ### Context
 ---
 An option for entering customer payment options is needed in the Bangazon CLI so that customers can pay for their order with their preferred payment method.
+If you need to refer to the project ERD then click [here](https://github.com/EducatedCamels/Educated_Camels_Company_Docs/blob/master/resources.md).
 ### The process
 ---
 - [ ] If you do not have the current master, pull down CLI-Bangazon-App Project onto your local computer and create a new git branch